jqwik-team/jqwik/docs/docs/current/user-guide.md

 The providing method has to return an object of type [`@Arbitrary<T>`](/docs/1.5.1/javadoc/net/jqwik/api/Arbitrary.html) where `T` is the static type of the parameter to be provided.
-Optionally the provider method can take tow optional parameters:
+The provider method can have optional parameters:

-- a first parameter of type `TypeUsage` that describes the details of the target parameter to be provided
+- a parameter of type `TypeUsage` that describes the details of the target parameter to be provided
-- a second parameter of type `ArbitraryProvider.SubtypeProvider`
+- a parameter of type `ArbitraryProvider.SubtypeProvider`

 These two objects can be used to get detailed information about the parameter, like annotations and embedded type parameters, and to resolve other types,